-Anyone who is convicted of a crime has a number of options available to them to help alleviate the aftermath.
-Once a conviction goes on a person’s record, it is often very difficult to escape its shadow.
+Anyone convicted of a crime has a number of available options to help alleviate the aftermath.
+Once a conviction goes on a person’s record, it is often difficult to escape its shadow.
 This information can be accessed by potential employers and government workers.
 In many cases, an employer will not want to hire an individual who has a questionable past.
 This is a most unfortunate reality.
 However, if you have found yourself in this impossible position, you can still take action.
 There are a number of paths that you can take to help alleviate this state of affairs.

 This certificate will tell an employer that you have reformed from your former ways and are now reintegrated into society.
 It also will tell a state licensing board that they cannot outright refuse to consider you for a license, such as a teaching credential, security guard certificate or a real estate license.
 It also may allow some sex offenders to be relieved of their duty to register.
 However, the crime will still be seen as a prior conviction if you are faced with another charge.